Michael Cokins

 What are the qualities of a good entrepreneur?

 In insurance, things rarely go as expected.
 You need to change your approach and think of creative solutions quickly.
 It’s also important to show empathy.
 Whether you’re working with a team, helping clients, or handling claims, understanding others’ needs helps build trust and lasting relationships.
 Lastly, hard work is key.
-Success takes time, so you must be ready to put in the time and effort to achieve your goals.
+Success takes time, so you need to be ready to put in the time and effort to achieve your goals.

 What challenges did you have to overcome at the beginning of your journey?